dandyvica/awc/README.md

 This was meant to give a blueprint for:

-* handle cli arguments with *clap.rs*
+* managing command line arguments
 * reading and managing file data
-* reading compressd gzip files transparently using the *flate2* crate
+* reading compressed gzip files transparently using the *flate2* crate